-- validations are made.
-The manufacture of technical poisons, such as pesticides and herbicides, should not be allowed in premises used for the manufacture of medicinal products. - 3.7.
+- 3.7.
 Premises should preferably be laid out in such a way as to allow the production to take place in areas connected in a logical order corresponding to the sequence of the operations and to the requisite cleanliness levels. - 3.8.
 The adequacy of the working and in-process storage space should permit the orderly and logical positioning of equipment and materials so as to minimise the risk of confusion between different medicinal products or their components, to avoid cross-contamination and to minimise the risk of omission or wrong application of any of the manufacturing or control steps. - 3.9.
-Where starting and primary packaging materials, intermediate or bulk products are exposed to the environment, interior surfaces (walls, floors and ceilings) should be smooth, free from cracks and open joints, and should not shed particulate matter and should permit easy and effective cleaning and, if necessary, disinfection. - 3.10.
-Pipe work, light fittings, ventilation points and other services should be designed and sited to avoid the creation of recesses which are difficult to clean.
+Where starting and primary packaging materials, intermediate or bulk products are exposed to the environment, interior surfaces (walls, floors and ceilings) should be smooth, free from cracks and open joints, and should not shed particulate matter and should permit easy and effective cleaning and, if necessary, disinfection. - 3.10 Pipework, light fittings, ventilation points and other services should be designed and sited to avoid the creation of recesses which are difficult to clean.
 As far as possible, for maintenance purposes, they should be accessible from outside the manufacturing areas. - 3.11.
 Drains should be of adequate size, and have trapped gullies.
 Open channels should be avoided where possible, but if necessary, they should be shallow to facilitate cleaning and disinfection. - 3.12.
-Production areas should be effectively ventilated, with air control facilities (including temperature and, where necessary, humidity and filtration) appropriate both to the products handled, to the operations undertaken within them and to the external environment. - 3.13.
-Weighing of starting materials usually should be carried out in a separate weighing room designed for that use. - 3.14.
-In cases where dust is generated (e.g. during sampling, weighing, mixing and processing operations, packaging of dry products), specific provisions should be taken to avoid cross-contamination and facilitate cleaning. - 3.15.
-Premises for the packaging of medicinal products should be specifically designed and laid out so as to avoid mix-ups or cross-contamination. - 3.16.
-Productions areas should be well lit, particularly where visual on-line controls are carried out. - 3.17.
-In-process controls may be carried out within the production area provided they do not carry any risk for the production.
+Production areas should be effectively ventilated, with air control facilities (including temperature and, where necessary, humidity and filtration) appropriate both to the products handled, to the operations undertaken within them and to the external environment. - 3.13 Weighing of starting materials usually should be carried out in a separate weighing room designed for such use. - 3.14.
+In cases where dust is generated (e.g. during sampling, weighing, mixing and processing operations, packaging of dry products), specific provisions should be taken to avoid cross-contamination and facilitate cleaning.

+- 3.15.
+Premises for the packaging of medicinal products should be specifically designed and laid out so as to avoid mix-ups or cross-contamination. - 3.16 Production areas should be well lit, particularly where visual on-line controls are carried out. - 3.17.
+In-process controls may be carried out within the production area provided they do not carry any risk to production.